buscarini/sketch-plugins/README.md

 ## Installation

 1. [Download the ZIP file with the plugin](https://github.com/buscarini/sketch-plugins/archive/master.zip)
-2. Copy the contents of the ZIP to the Plugins Folder (You can get access to that folder by opening the Plugins menu, choosing `Custom Script...` and then clicking in the gear icon and choosing `Open Plugins Folder`)
+2. Copy the contents of the ZIP to the Plugins Folder (You can get access to that folder by opening the Plugins menu, choosing `Custom Script...` and then clicking in the gear icon and choosing `Open Plugins Folder`).
+You don't need to copy the `images` folder, the `README.md` nor the `LICENSE` files.

 How-to
 ------